Politics are on the nation’s mind these days, and many people wish to weigh in by writing a political book.

 6 – Write About How a Person Acted Upon Your Philosophy

-Instead of covering a person’s entire life, you might write about how he demonstrated your philosophy at certain critical points in his life and political career.
-For example, a narrow focus on Franklin D. Roosevelt’s response to the economic crisis of the Great Depression of the 1930s, or Janet Yellen’s actions as Federal Reserve Chair, can both be useful vehicles for presenting a stance on government involvement in the economy.
+Instead of covering a person’s entire life, you might talk about how he demonstrated your philosophy at certain critical points in his life and political career.
+For instance, a narrow focus on Franklin D. Roosevelt’s response to the economic crisis of the Great Depression of the 1930s, or Janet Yellen’s actions as Federal Reserve Chair, can both be useful vehicles for presenting a stance on government involvement in the economy.

 Example: George Washington, Dealmaker-In-Chief by Cyrus Ansary